Wishaw: 18th to 20th century

-In 1905, the Category B listed Clyde Chambers were built as tenement flats, shops and offices on Main Street.
-During the mid 20th century, Wishaw had 5 cinemas, all since closed.
-These included the Classic Cinema at 57 Kirk Road which opened in 1920, closed in 1985 and was Category B listed in 2001.
-The largest cinema in Wishaw was next door, the Greens Playhouse which opened in 1940 with seating for 2,982 patrons.
-It closed in the 1970s, becoming a bingo club but then falling into disuse before being Category B listed in 2004.
+In 1905, the Category B-listed Clyde Chambers were built as tenement flats, shops and offices on Main Street.
+During the mid-20th century, Wishaw had five cinemas which have all since closed.
+These included the Classic Cinema at 57 Kirk Road which opened in 1920, closed in 1985 and was Category B-listed in 2001.
+The largest cinema in Wishaw was next door; the Greens Playhouse opened in 1940, with seating for 2,982 patrons.
+It closed in the 1970s, becoming a bingo club but then falling into disuse before being Category B-listed in 2004.

-In the mid to late 20th century, deindustrialisation caused many factories and businesses to cease operation.
+In the mid-to-late 20th century, deindustrialisation caused many factories and businesses to cease operation.
 The Coltness Iron company wound up in 1950.
-The (now-defunct) local firm of R Y Pickering & Co Ltd (later Norbrit-Pickering) built railway rolling stock (especially wagons) and many tramcars for tram systems throughout the UK.
-One of its last tramcar orders was for 10 double-decker trams for Aberdeen Corporation Tramways in 1949.
-Wishaw and its nearby neighbour of Motherwell were once the centre of steel manufacture in Scotland, as both towns were located either side of the former Ravenscraig steelworks which closed in 1992.
+The local firm of R Y Pickering & Co Ltd (later Norbrit-Pickering) built railway rolling stock (especially wagons) and many tramcars for tram systems throughout the UK.
+One of its last orders was for ten double-decker trams for Aberdeen Corporation Tramways in 1949.
+Wishaw and its nearby neighbour of Motherwell were once the centre of steel manufacture in Scotland, as both towns were located either side of the former Ravenscraig Steelworks which closed in 1992.

 In November 1996, the world's worst recorded outbreak of E. coli O157 occurred in the town, in which 21 people died and around 200 were infected.

 21st century

-The town has partially recovered from the loss of industry such as steelworks and coal mines which closed down in the 1980s and 1990s although unemployment remains as other factories, such as the Courtauld textile factory closed in 2000.
-At the 2014 Scottish independence referendum, Wishaw along with its neighbour Motherwell, voted 52% in favour of Scottish independence, meanwhile 48% voted against independence.
-The high support for Scottish independence in the area may be due to the higher than average Roman Catholic population compared to the rest of Scotland, along with higher than average levels of poverty; alongside lower than average levels of education and low incomes.
-Since 2015, Wishaw has voted SNP at both general elections and local Scottish elections, replacing Labour as the dominant party of the town.
-Wishaw also has had a Scottish Conservative Councillor since 2017.
-At the 2024 general election, Labour gained the Motherwell & Wishaw seat after 9 years of being held by the SNP.
+The town has partially recovered from the loss of industry, such as steelworks and coal mines which closed down in the 1980s and 1990s; unemployment remains though, as other factories including the Courtauld textile factory closed in 2000.
+At the 2014 Scottish independence referendum, Wishaw along with its neighbour Motherwell, voted 52% in favour of Scottish independence.
+Since 2015, Wishaw has voted for the Scottish National Party (SNP) at both general elections and local Scottish elections, replacing Labour as the dominant party of the town.
+Wishaw also has had a Scottish Conservative councillor since 2017.
+At the 2024 general election, Labour gained the Motherwell and Wishaw seat, after nine years of being held by the SNP.

-North Lanarkshire Council suggest that the majority of the biggest employers in the town are supermarkets, with the exceptions of Royal Mail; which has its main Scottish distribution centre at Shieldmuir and the NHS as a result of University Hospital Wishaw.
+North Lanarkshire Council identified that the majority of the biggest employers in the town are supermarkets; exceptions include Royal Mail, that has its main Scottish distribution centre at Shieldmuir, and the National Health Service, as a result of University Hospital Wishaw.
 There are many service industry businesses located in the town's industrial areas, though none with more than a few hundred employees.